-Class notes and materials other than the articles are available for downloading from WebCT.
-Files are in the Adobe Acrobat 5.0 format (PDF) and are suitable for printing to any postscript printer.
+Class notes and materials other than the articles are available for downloading from the ISyE FTP site or from my home page.
+Files are in the Adobe Acrobat 3.0 format (PDF) and are suitable for printing to any postscript printer.
 They have the PDF extension.
-The first two files are in the Adobe Acrobat 5.0 format (PDF) and are suitable for printing to any postscript printer.
-They have the PDF extension.
-You can also print these files to any printer installed under Windows using the Adobe Acrobat reader.
-The Acrobat reader can be downloaded free of charge from the Adobe site www.adobe.com.